 - Book on Booking.com — Lady MacDonald Country Inn

-- Book on Hotels.com – Lady MacDonald Country Inn
+- Book on Expedia – Lady MacDonald Country Inn

 Rundle Chalets

-The Rundle Chalets are located in Harvey Heights, which are just a five-minute drive away from downtown Canmore and easily accessible by bike or car.
-The Rundle Chalets are cute and cozy and feature amazing views of the beautiful Mount Rundle.
-All of these Canmore cabins have WiFi, heat, seating area, and a fully equipped kitchen.
+The Rundle Chalets are located in Harvey Heights, which are just a five-minute drive away from Downtown Canmore and easily accessible by bike or car.
+So keep that in mind when booking.
+The Rundle Chalets are cute and cozy and feature amazing views of Mount Rundle.
+These Canmore cabins have WiFi, heat, a seating area, and a fully equipped kitchen.

-While they may not look like much, they are some of the only true cabins in all of Canmore and may even take you back to the western frontier days.
+While they may not look like much, they are some of the only true cabins rentals in Canmore and may even take you back to the western frontier days.

 Check Rates